prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

 To learn how to use Cloud Code and events, check out the [using Cloud Code](/Tutorials/Cloud Code and the Test Harness/Using Cloud Code.md) tutorial.

 You can also augment your own requests with extra logic to suit your needs.
-To pass any input into a request you'll need to do this using 'scriptData'.
-For this example, we're going to send an E-Mail variable with the registration request to save an E-mail reference against our user.
+To pass any input into a request you'll need to do this using *scriptData*.
+For this example, we're going to send an E-Mail variable with the registration request to save an E-mail reference against our user:

 ```